uniVocity/univocity-api/README.md

 ```

-To make the following examples simple and easy to read, we will map the contents in these CSV files to a destination data store
+To make the following examples simple and easy to read, we will map the contents of these CSV files to a destination data store
 that contains fixed-width entities.
 We don't have these entities physically on disk so all data will be written to a `String`.
-This will require a little bit extra configuration to provide the essential information required by uniVocity.
+This will require a little bit of extra configuration to provide the essential information required by uniVocity.
 We will need to define the
-entities, their names, their fields and what fields should be used as identifiers.
+entities, their names, their fields and which fields should be used as identifiers.

 ```java